 When sales and marketing leaders are vulnerable and address issues upfront, and with honesty, your team members will feel more comfortable doing the same.

-This helps you really dial down on what's working and what’s not.
+This helps you really dial down on what's working and what needs improvement.
 From there, you can discuss what you're going to do to solve the problem, including how to eliminate any existing conflicts and set responsibilities.

 2. Use the right tech stack